 - individuals under age 21

-- Drinking underage can lead to negative consequences such as: changes in brain development that may have long-term effects, alcohol dependance later in life, legal problems, and negative consequences with the university.
+- Drinking underage can lead to negative consequences such as: changes in brain development that may have long-term effects, alcohol dependence later in life, legal problems, and negative consequences with the university.

 - people cutting down on empty calories